 - extended warranties

-The trader or lender is not allowed to require you to take out insurance that you cannot use or that duplicates insurance you already have.
+The trader or lender is not allowed to force you to take out insurance that you cannot use or that duplicates insurance you already have.
 For example, if you are not employed then they can’t require you to take out redundancy insurance; if the extended warranty does not offer more protection than the manufacturer’s warranty, they can’t make you pay for it.

 For consumer credit contracts entered into from 6 June 2015, the lender must make reasonable inquiries before the contract is signed, to ensure that the insurance will meet with your requirements and that you will be able to make the insurance payments without suffering substantial hardship.

-If you go ahead with paying for the insurance as part of your credit agreement, the trader or lender must give you a copy of each policy before the credit related insurance is arranged.
+If you go ahead with paying for the insurance as part of your credit agreement, the trader or lender must give you a copy of the policy before the credit related insurance is arranged.